Auld Lang Syne

 Holiday music hits different, doesn’t it?
 Like, why does Christmas country suddenly work for me?
 How does Mariah Carey get to relive her glory days Every.
 Single.
 Year?
 And when did Wham’s “Last Christmas” become unavoidable?

 This year has been a packed and demanding whirlwind.
-I’ve balanced parenting, school, teaching, and breadwinning.
-I’ve traded in sleep and showers for presence and focus.
-I’ve faced adversity, challenges, and plenty of burnout - yet I’m still somehow awed by the love, privilege, and people I’m surrounded by.
+I’ve balanced being a parent, student, teacher, and breadwinner.
+I’ve traded in sleep and showers for presence and focus (verdict still out on whether that trade off has been worth it).
+I’ve faced adversity, challenges, and plenty of burnout - yet I’m still somehow awed by the love, privilege, and people I’m surrounded by and come together with at the end of every year.

 Amid responsibilities and bills - art, music, relationships, and nature remain soft safe havens into which I can sink.
 I hope you, too, stay connected to the things that make you purr, wag your tail, dance, sing, or whatever else helps your cup to runneth over.